smaridev/melanoma_cnn_assignment/README.md

 ## Future Work

-I plan to improve this accuracy further by automating image pre-processing and/or obtaining a larger dataset.
+I plan to improve this accuracy further by automating image pre-processing and/or obtaining a larger dataset or using ResNet50 based models.
 I also plan to integrate this model into a website or app so that users may upload an image and see the associate risk of the mole.

 ## Reference
 https://hal.archives-ouvertes.fr/hal-03172718/document